 Los Gemelos is Spanish for “the twins” and true to the name, Los Gemelos are twin sinkholes, one on either side of the road running from Puerto Ayora to the north side of the island.
 The mammoth scale of the landmarks often elicits exclamations of wonder from visitors at first sight.
 The vertical walls of the sinkholes fall deep into the ground covered in a veil of greenery hiding the bottom of the pit.
 Walk along the craters’ edges before stopping at Rancho El Manzanillo to see giant Santa Cruz tortoises in the wild.

 Anchor in front of Puerto Ayora, Santa Cruz, where the prestigious Charles Darwin Research Station is located.
 The station also houses the Fausto Llerena Breeding Center for giant tortoises and land iguanas where guides interpret the center’s captive breeding and reintroduction programs.
 In addition to these star species, throughout the station there are huge prickly pear cactus trees being fed upon by the pretty Galapagos Cactus Finch.
 To round out the stay in Puerto Ayora, enjoy free time in town where local artists have created charming art galleries and corner cafés.

 Disembark the vessel and transfer to the airport for your return flight to the mainland.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil and luggage handling; Galapagos National Park entrance fee $100 per person ($50 per child under 12), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; Internet (Wi-Fi); premium sparkling wines and spirits; fuel surcharge may apply.
+International airfare; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; premium sparkling wines and spirits; travel insurance; fuel surcharge may apply.